Northeastern Highlands (ecoregion): 58aa. Acid Sensitive Adirondacks

 The Acid Sensitive Adirondacks derive their name from the underlying bedrock which has a low acid-neutralizing capacity and is one of the regions of the Northeastern Highlands that has been most affected by acid rain.
-The Acid Sensitive Adirondacks constitutes the largest level IV region of the Adirondack Mountain range.
+The Acid Sensitive Adirondacks constitute the largest level IV region of the Adirondack Mountains.
 Acid rain has acidified the region's lakes to the point where they are uninhabitable for fish; terrestrial effects of acid rain have resulted in leaching of calcium and release of aluminum, which has resulted in tree mortality.
 Tree cover in the region is dominated by conifers including red, white, and black spruce, as well as balsam fir, red maple, yellow birch, and black cherry.

+The Acid Sensitive Adirondacks are in the southwestern portion of the Adirondack Park and are composed of the Independence River Wild Forest, the Black River Wild Forest, and the Moose River Plains.
+The western gateway community of Old Forge is central to the eco-region.